 Sundial fans find this piece on an outer wall of St Mary’s Church in Maria Saal.
 The church is also known as Propstei- und Wallfahrtskirche Mariae Himmelfahrt or Maria Saaler Dom.
 [German]

-The museum tells about the life and achievements of Carl Auer von Welsbach who formed the Treibacher Chemische Werke GesmbH near this place.
-He is particularly well known for the development of the metal filament light bulb and the gas mantle.
+The museum tells about the life and achievements of Carl Auer von Welsbach, who formed the Treibacher Chemische Werke GesmbH near this place.
+He is well known for the development of the metal filament light bulb and the gas mantle.
 He also discovered several rare earth elements.